nhatcher/diamonds_and_rust/README.md

 1. Add comments.
 Note that comments are ignored by the compiler.
 You can add single line comments or multiline comments.
 Maybe C style /* and closed by */ or C++ // or like Smalltalk just using quotes or Perl/Python style using `#` at the beginning, your call!
 2. Create a vscode plugin for Keith!

+## Discards: Memory management

+This section is not used in the development of the Keith programming language but may come important when building your own language or extension.

+One important thing missing from Keith is the ability to create new data structures.
+But that will be relevant if we want to include vectors or matrices into the language, for instance.
+For those purposes we will need (or it will be extremely convenient) to be able to allocate objects in the heap.

+* context (enter/leave).
+Name resolution
+* heap vs stack
+* malloc/free. bump allocator
+* WebAssembly linear memory model
+* Garbage collection

+## Discards: Types

+* type checking
+* type inference
+* So you still don't understand Hindley-Milner?

+## Discards: LLVM, JVM or our own virtual machine

+* LLVM and optimizing compilers
+* Targeting The Java Virtual Machine
+* Rolling our own VM: Thorsten, Lua, Erlang/Elixir Beam, Python, Ruby, ..

+## Discards: Targeting a real assembly language

+* Registers

 ## References